bbatsov/emacsredux/_posts/2019-01-10-the-emacs-year-in-review.md

 Frankly, there's nothing big I'm looking forward to in 2019.
 I'd love for Emacs to finally start better supporting operating systems like Windows and macOS, but I know that's a pipe dream at this point.
+Still, the need for something like an [Emacs Mac Port](https://bitbucket.org/mituharu/emacs-mac/) to exist makes me sad.
+Users of all operating systems should get a great user experience, regardless of whether their OS is free or proprietary.

 I do hope that more of the packages bundled with Emacs today would be moved to GNU ELPA, so they can be released separately and more frequently.
 Emacs's core should become smaller IMO and the big focus of the Core Team should be